On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Appendix

 \subsection{Proof of Theorem 1}

-In this appendix, we provide a rigorous proof to Theorem \ref{mainresults}.
+First, we provide a rigorous proof to Theorem \ref{mainresults}.
 The following two lemmas are key to prove the existence of a hyperfinite Berk-Nash equilibrium in \cref{hyperberkNash}.
 The first lemma follows from the fact that $T_{\Theta}$ is hyperfinite.

 \begin{lemma} Suppose $(\langle S,X,q_0,Q,\pi,\delta \rangle$, $\mathcal{Q}_{\Theta})$ is a regular-SMDP.
 Then, for all $(s, x, s')\in T_S\times T_X\times T_S$, the function $\mathbb{Q}_{\theta}(s'|s, x)$ is $\NSE{}$continuous function of $\theta$. \end{lemma}